 No stranger to change Julie works with clients in finding meaning and passion.
 She has a natural ability to quickly connect with people and pick up on what’s holding them back.
 Julie runs her own private practice, and she speaks to groups across the region about expanding awareness and healing.
 That means getting out of the comfort zone and discovering the whole self.
 Relationship issues, body symptoms, emotional disturbances and even workplace conflicts - all of these, Julie believes are there to tell us something about ourselves.

 Julie's work has a strong focus on Body-Oriented (Somatic) Psychotherapy and Process-Oriented work.
-She also has extensive training in Energy Therapy and Healing.
-She has also studied Reiki and Energy Psychology (including the Emotional Freedom Technique).
-She weaves these together creating a truly authentic practice and experience for her clients.
+She has also studied Reiki and Energy Psychology including the Emotional Freedom Technique.
+She weaves these together creating a truly genuine practice and experience for her clients.

 In Julie's words

 I see myself as a series of transformations.
 I have a strong commitment to my own growth personally and professionally.
 I have reinvented myself over and over again.
 I have faced myself head-on, and sometimes I hid from myself.
 A deeper part of me didn’t care.
 It was going to keep pushing and at times dragging me forward.
 When I let fear reign the pushing and dragging was hardest.
 When I allowed myself to face my fear, things opened up in ways my logical mind could not have thought.
 I have felt fear to the very depth of my bones, and I’ve learned how to sit with it and even befriend it.
 This seems to work far better than trying to hide behind booze, food, religion or even wellness – all of which I have done.

 I know myself at an intimate level, and, trust me, I didn’t always like that at first.
 This knowing deepens more and more with each passing year or sometimes in a given situation.
 I know when I am hiding.
 I have learned how to consciously allow the hiding temporarily.